maksimandrianov/cdcontainers/README.md

 ### Installation - Unix

-To build cdcontainers from source, the following tools are needed:
+To build and install cdcontainers from source, the following tools are needed:
 * make
 * cmake
 * gcc